 - 15% of those surveyed were yelled at repeatedly by their parents when they were learning to drive;

 - 15% of the respondents describe being taught to drive by a parent as scary;

 - 10% of respondents said that their parent grabbed the wheel while teaching them to drive;

 - 5% of the drivers said that they almost had an accident while learning to drive with a parent.

 Helping your child to learn to drive

-My teenage daughter is as keen to learn to drive as I was at her age.
+As soon as she was 17, my daughter was as keen to learn to drive as I was at her age.
 She had a couple of lessons before she was 17: one with Young Driver and the other at the Goodwood Under-17s Driving Academy.
-She’s having lessons with a professional instructor and, once he said that she was ready, we insured her to drive our Fiat Panda, so that she can practice with us.
-I’ve been out with her to help her to practice, and I’m pleased to say that I haven’t felt the need to grab the steering wheel.
+Once she was old enough, she had lessons out on the roads with a professional instructor.
+When he said that she was ready, we insured her to drive our Fiat Panda, so that she could practice with us.
+I went out with her to help her to practice, and I’m pleased to say that I never felt the need to grab the steering wheel.

-Based on my own experience of learning to drive, and of helping my daughter as she learns to drive, I agree with Sandra Dodson, the examiner in the video above, on the best way to support your child as they learn to drive.
-As she says: ‘Be there, be supportive, be encouraging…..’
+Based on my own experience of learning to drive, and of helping my daughter as she learnt to drive, I think that the best way to support your child as they learn to drive is to be supportive and encouraging and to stay calm.